cdinger/from_goulash_to_gourmet/README.md

 ### YAML front-matter

-`title` and `category` (chapter) go a recipe's YAML front matter for natice compatibility with Jekyll.
+`title` and `category` (chapter) go a recipe's YAML front matter for native compatibility with Jekyll.
 For building the PDF and other artifacts, these are tranlsated accordingly.

 ### Recipe structure